MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ## How to use Command Blocks

 Command Blocks have a wide range of uses within Minecraft, from handling entity spawning locations, rewarding a player for an action, or used to keep score in a multiplayer experience.
-Command Blocks also have a lot of customization settings to fit a Creators’ needs.
+Command Blocks also have a lot of customization settings to fit your needs.

 When placing a block, you may notice arrows on the side.